andreaskelm/andreaskelm/README.md

 ## 💭 Why This Exists

-I've onboarded 20+ PMs and realized I was repeating myself verbatim.
+I've onboarded 20+ Product Managers and realized I was repeating myself verbatim.
 Every team reinvents the same wheels—how to write a PRD, run discovery, prioritize a backlog.

-This is the system I wish I'd had as a junior PM.
-Battle-tested across Danske Commodities, Vertica, and BESTSELLER.
+After a decade in product management, this is the system I wish I'd had as a junior PM.
 Now version-controlled so it doesn't go stale.

 ---